Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Example: The 7-qubit code scheme

 To show that sharing state preparation can significantly reduce the overheads, we will reason with a pessimistic scenario: for type $\nu$ states, we will find a value of $S_\nu$ satisfying Eq.~(\ref{eq:p_Lack_mut-2}) with Eqs.~(\ref{eq:def_pLack-shared},\ref{eq:Ngate-level-1}), and thus extract a value for its failure multiplicity $\mu_\nu$.

-As an example, we assume the quantum computer is large enough to perform Shor's algorithm to crack RSA-2048 \cite{Gidney2021Apr}, which requires $Q^{\text{algo}}_{\text{total}}\sim10^4$ qubits and a depth $D^{\rm algo}\sim10^{10}$ at the level of the logical algorithm (level-$K$).
-We take $\kappa=0.01$ and $K=5$ \cite{2_footnote-K=5}, while taking the worst case scenario in which there is a timestep in the logical algorithm where all logical qubits (at the level-$K$) experience $T$-gates: $Q^{\text{algo}}_\opmagic=Q^{\text{algo}}_{\text{total}}$.
-To get a lower bound on the right-hand side of Eq.~(\ref{eq:p_Lack_mut-2}), we take an overestimate of $Q^{\text{phys}}_{\text{total}}(K-1)$ for $K=5$ by taking its value when state preparation is {\it not} shared from Fig~\ref{fig:total-resources} (this is a clear overestimate, because sharing the state preparation can only reduce this number); this gives $Q^{\text{phys}}_{\text{total}}(K-1) = 10^{15}$ \footnote{For this we start with the dashed curve for Steane code without shared state preparation in Fig.~\ref{fig:total-resources}, which corresponds to a circuit without {\magic} gates.
-We then multiply it by 17.6 (taken from Eq.~\ref{eq:Steane-C}) to arrive at the case where all gates are {\magic} gates, and round to the nearest order of magnitude.}.
+As an example, we assume the quantum computer is large enough to perform Shor's algorithm to crack RSA-2048 \cite{Gidney2021Apr}, which requires $Q^{\text{algo}}_{\text{total}}\sim10^4$ qubits and a depth $D^{\rm algo}\sim10^{10}$ at the level of the abstract circuit (level-$K$ circuit) implementing Shor's algorithm.
+We take $\kappa=0.01$ and $K=5$ \cite{2_footnote-K=5}, while taking the worst case scenario in which there is a timestep in the level-$K$ circuit where all level-$k$ qubits experience $T$-gates: $Q^{\text{algo}}_\opmagic=Q^{\text{algo}}_{\text{total}}$.
+To get a lower bound on the right-hand side of Eq.~(\ref{eq:p_Lack_mut-2}), we take an overestimate of $Q^{\text{phys}}_{\text{total}}(K-1)$ for $K=5$ by taking its value when state preparation is {\it not} shared from Fig.~\ref{fig:total-resources} (this is a clear overestimate, because sharing the state preparation can only reduce this number); this gives $Q^{\text{phys}}_{\text{total}}(K-1) = 10^{15}$ \footnote{For this, we start with the dashed curve for Steane code without shared state preparation in Fig.~\ref{fig:total-resources}, which corresponds to a circuit without magic gates.
+We then multiply it by 17.6 (taken from Eq.~\ref{eq:Steane-C}) to arrive at the case where all gates are magic gates, and round to the nearest order of magnitude.}.
 In this case, the ratio of physical depth to logical depth, $D=3$.
-Using the fact $M=8$, we know that Eq.~(\ref{eq:p_Lack_mut-2}) will satisfied if we find the smallest $S$ that ensures we take
+Using the fact $M=8$, we know that Eq.~(\ref{eq:p_Lack_mut-2}) will be satisfied if we find the smallest $S$ that ensures we take

 If we take $V=100$, then the smallest $S$ that satisfies the inequality Eq.~\eqref{eq:p_Lack_mut-3} with Eqs.~(\ref{eq:def_pLack-shared},\ref{eq:Ngate-level-1}) depends on the number of fault-locations, $N$, in the type of state being considered since $N$ appears in the expression of $p^{\mathrm{Share}}_{\mathrm{Lack};\nu} (S_\nu,p_{\rm thres})$).
 The failure multiplicity for that type of state is then given by $(V+S)/V$ with the $S$ for that type of state.
 This gives the values of $\mu$s in the last column of Table~\ref{table:failure-multiplicity}.